fatihcaliss/next-data-room/README.md

 ### Authentication

 - Sign up with your email and password
+- **Important**: You need to verify your email address before you can sign in
+- Check your email inbox for the confirmation link and click it to activate your account
 - Sign in to access your data room
 - Sign out when done